 She was extraordinarily persuasive and charming, and used these qualities to free lovers from German prisons, and once, acting completely alone, persuaded an entire garrison of German soldiers to abandon their post in an important Alpine pass just before the liberation of France.

-Her life and missions are recounted by Clare Mulley, who wrote Skarbek’s biography, The Spy Who Loved (2013).
+Clare Mulley, who wrote Skarbek’s biography, The Spy Who Loved (2013).
 Mulley found it ludicrous that Skarbek had not received the honor she deserved for her contributions to the war effort, and was in fact treated abominably by British authorities after the war, denying her petition for citizenship, even though she could not return to Soviet-controlled Poland.
 Eventually the British relented, but this former wealthy countess was reduced to cleaning bathrooms on passenger liners.
 This occupation was all she could secure, although she had earned an OBE, the George Medal and the French Croix de Guerre.

 Tragically, she was murdered by a rejected lover in 1952.
 Her legacy is remembered with a bust of Skarbek displayed at the Polish Hearth Club in London, sculpted by her husband using soil from her beloved Polish homeland.